Kefir Grains versus Kefir Powdered Starter

 Why use a Kefir starter?

 The powdered starter is always easier to use and, therefore, the appropriate choice for beginners.
-It is always prepared in a sterile environment, then cultured commercially.
+It is always prepared in a sterile environment and then cultured commercially.
 The benefit is that the ingredients comprise a comprehensive list of all these beneficial yeasts and probiotic bacteria in a product.
 If you have chosen a powdered kefir starter, you know which beneficial organisms are being used and ingested.
 You may buy individual sachets of pre-made commercial kefir at a low price.

 Cons